tshepang/blog-movies/content/movies/2013 movie review.rst

-Not such a great year at movies, worse than `last year`_, though I think I also watched a lot less movies.
+Not such a great year at the movies, even worse than `last year`_, though I think I also watched a lot less movies.
 Luckily there's two excellent ones, the best being `In Bruges`_.
 It also boasts the year's best **direction**, **cinematography**, and **script/dialog**.
 The other